tutRPi/misc/taxi-project/README.md

 - [ ] Use UUID's instead of int receipt id (depending on db)
 - [ ] Wrap services in docker files
 - [ ] (better) documentation (openapi)
+- [ ] carefully test datetime with timezones